July 27-30, 2023 at University of Dayton

 Are meals provided?

 Yes!
-Breakfast, lunch and dinner will be provided Thursday thru Saturday.
+Dinner will be provided Thursday.
+Breakfast, lunch and dinner will be provided Friday and Saturday.
 Breakfast will be served Sunday before the close of the event.

 What should I pack?

-Bath Towel: Please pack towels; Rose-Hulman will provide bed linens and pillows but does not provide towels.
+- Bath Towel: Please pack towels; UD will provide bed linens and pillows but does not provide towels.
 If you want to bring your own pillow and bed linens to create the comfort from home, feel free to do so.

-Misc: Sunscreen, earplugs (in case you are bunked with a someone who snores), a phone charger, extra pens/pencils might not hurt!
+- Misc: Sunscreen, earplugs (in case you are bunked with someone who snores), a phone charger, extra pens/pencils might not hurt!

 What shouldn’t I bring?

-Alcohol or other illegal substances.
-This is an alcohol-free event.
-Violators will be removed from the institute immediately, sent home at their own expense, and their Dean of Students will be notified.
+- Alcohol or other illegal substances.
+This is a substance-free event.
+Violators will be removed from the institute immediately, sent home at their own expense, and their chapter advisor and College Dean will be notified.

 What should I expect?